DemandJump/looker_visualizations/deployable/graphs/README.md

         },
         { type: "number", name: "num_rows", value: 0 },
         { type: "separator", text: "rows" }
     ],
 }

-- `color palletes`: This is for using color collections.
+- `color_application:` This is for using color collections.
 You need to use lookerapi to grab the colors though.
  color_application: {
     type: 'object',
     display: 'color_application',